The Narrow Path · Chapter 9

 The new self came back in fragments.

-Not the old Elias — the commander, the decider.
-That version had burned in the fire and wasn't coming back.
+The commander, the decider, the man who always found the hard angle first — that version had burned in the fire and wasn't coming back.
 What returned was quieter.
 More uncertain.
-A man who could move the marks on the walls but wasn't sure he should.
+A man who could move the marks on the walls and wasn't sure he should.

-Because the power was still there.
+The uncertainty was unbearable, mostly because the power had survived it.
 Seven marks.
-Authority-level spiritual capacity.
 The Hold's entire prayer architecture oriented toward him like compass needles.
-When he walked through the nave, the walls brightened.
-When he stood at the threshold, the protective boundary expanded — not because he willed it, but because his presence was that dense with entrusted power.
+When he walked through the nave, the walls brightened — not because he willed it, but because his presence was that dense with entrusted power.

 He was the most powerful person in the Hold.